The Full accident report can be read here. (Department of Transport)

 himself a fully qualified driver, was down in the 'six foot'

-trying to telephone the signal box himself.
+trying to telephone Leeds signal box himself.

 What precisely happened, in what order, around 23:10 will never be known in